 - Lafayette Parish Sheriff’s Office

-Obtain Your Documents from Lafayette Police Department
+Obtain Your Documents from the Lafayette Police Department

 You can get a copy of your traffic accident report by visiting the Lafayette Police Department during regular business hours.
 The address is 900 E. University Avenue.